max2ma/FinancialModels_AmazonF1/README.md

   ```
 compiles the code and generates the F1-targeted bitstream for the European option of the Black-Scholes model.
 Environment variable ```COMMON_REPO``` must point to the ```examples/xilinx``` sub-directory of the folder where the AWS development kit github has been checked out.

+For purely SW execution, a target ```pure_c``` has been added to the Makefiles.
+It compiles the main and the kernel using purely C++ and runs it on the local CPU.

 Note that, for the sake of efficient implementation on the FPGA, the simulation parameters which directly affect the amount of parallelism in the implementation are set as compile-time constants in ```blackScholes.cpp```, ```hestonEuro.h``` and ```hestonEuroBarrier.h``` respectively.
 They are listed below and can be changed by recompiling the kernels and re-generating the AFI.

 Parameter |  information